Basilica of Saint Paul Outside the Walls: Architecture and interior

-The covered portico (or narthex) that precedes the façade is a Neo-classicist addition of the 19th-century reconstruction.
+The covered portico (or narthex) that precedes the façade is a Neo-classicist addition of the 19th century reconstruction.
 On the right is the Holy Door, which is opened only during the Jubilees.
 On the inside is a second door, known as the Byzantine door, which was present in the pre-19th century basilica; it contains on one side 56 small square engraved bronze panels, and was commissioned in 1070 by Pantaleone, Consul of Amalfi in Constantinople, and putatively cast in Constantinople.
-It depicts a number of episodes in the life of Christ and the apostles.
+It depicts a number of episodes in the lives of Christ and the apostles.